Monday's Scottish Gossip

-Scottish Gossip: Rangers, Celtic, Aberdeen, Hibs, Leeds, Morelos, Carter-Vickers, Balogun, Palma, QPR, Aris
+Scottish Gossip: Rangers, Celtic, Aberdeen, Hibs, Leeds, Morelos, Carter-Vickers, Balogun, Brighton, Palma, QPR, Aris, Ferns, Mercer

 Last updated on .From the section Scottish